 It was in December 2014 that things started to go awry for “Shami Witness”.
 He previously tweeted under Twitter name @ElSaltador.
 When Channel 4 News discovered his account, they also found his Google and Facebook accounts.
 They then got in contact with Shami…

-To the surprise of many, they discovered that Shami wasn’t an outward fanatic.
-But one Mehdi Masroor Biswas, a marketing executive located in the Indian city of Bangalore.
+To the surprise of many, they discovered that Shami wasn’t an outward Da’eshi, but one Mehdi Masroor Biswas, a marketing executive located in the Indian city of Bangalore.
 A 24-year-old man that most wouldn’t have glanced at twice.
 His “radicalisation” (and I shudder to use that word as Muslims protesting imperialist acts are smeared with this buzzword) had been a gradual process.

 It was here that Shami’s cowardice fully boiled to the surface, as he panicked and engaged in a too-little-too-late damage control effort.
 He first told Channel 4 in a telephone interview that he would have joined Da’esh but had to stay in Bangalore because his family needed him in India.

 All these years of bile had come from an individual who slammed Syrian revolutionaries as “apostates” and called for their destruction if they challenged Da’esh.
 Meanwhile, he was innocuously attending Hawaiian parties, eating pizza and watching western movies full of morally questionable content.
 His Facebook account was described as containing: “jokes, pictures of pizza dinners with friends and Hawaiian parties at work”.